Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 Only those with knowledge of some secret information<br>could have produced a valid signature.

-The signer cannot claim that the signature was forged, unless they can defend a claim that the secret was compromised prior to signing.
+The signer cannot claim that the signature was forged, unless they can defend a claim that the secret was compromised prior to signing.<br>
 Symmetric cryptography does not provide this guarantee: someone else knows the secret.

 ---